All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Topical TB-4 is being researched, particularly for corneal wounds and skin healing.
 Some compounding pharmacies offer topical formulations.
 Topical application bypasses GI degradation and delivers TB-4 directly to the target tissue, though systemic absorption from topical application is limited.

-What if I cannot do injections?
+What if I can't do injections?

 Discuss alternatives with your physician.
 Options may include topical formulations for specific skin/wound applications, or a different peptide that has better oral bioavailability for your treatment goal.
 The injections use very small insulin needles and most patients find them tolerable after the first few days.